jamulussoftware/jamuluswebsite/_posts/2021-01-05-Jamulus-Sound-Devices.md

 You can of course use Jamulus with your computer's built-in sound card or microphone.
 {: .doubletextsize .blue }

 However, most people use external devices like USB microphones or audio interfaces.
 These usually perform much better than "stock" hardware in terms of audio quality, latency and time needed to set them up.
-Most are quite inexpensive and work "plug and play".
+Most are quite inexpensive and are "plug and play".

 <!--more-->